fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Client

-Mainly a command line utility though other variants are avilable.
+Mainly a command line utility though other variants are available.
 It coordinates both package publication and consumption.

 NuGet client is available in three formats: